Superman (2025 soundtrack): Release

-The main theme titled "Theme from Superman" which incorporated Williams' theme had two versions, featured in both the teaser and trailer and released conjunction with the promotional materials as singles.
-WaterTower Music released the soundtrack on July 4, 2025, featuring 33 tracks that included selections from Murphy and Fleming's score, as well as three songs.
+The main theme titled "Theme from Superman" which incorporated Williams' theme had two versions, featured in both the teaser and trailer and released in conjunction with the promotional materials as singles.
+WaterTower Music released the soundtrack on July 8, 2025, featuring 33 tracks that included selections from Murphy and Fleming's score, as well as three songs.
 Mondo would further release a double LP of the score album in two colors—"Blue/ Red / White Spinner" and "Solid Red / Blue"—and pre-orders for the album will be scheduled on July 11.